suddi/xe-crawler/README.md

 If this happens, some jobs may be left behind in the tube, to remove these we can run:

 	$ node destroy.js

----
-### Remove Program Relevant Key-Value Pairs ###
----

-In the scenario that a program is stopped mid-run, it may be necessary to remove program relevant key-value pairs from redis.
-To do this:

-	$ node clear_redis.js